✨ A high-performance code agent written in Rust, combining the best features of WCGW for maximum efficiency and semantic capabilities. 🦀

 cd winx-code-agent

-cargo install --path .Or run it without installing:
+cargo install --path .Or build and run the complete Unix daemon bundle without installing:

 List MCP tools in your client.
 You should see nine entries: Initialize, BashCommand, ReadFiles, FileWriteOrEdit,